archanareddy1257/Result-Management-System/README.md

 # Result-Management-System

-#Result Management is a application which calculates the resluts of students year and sem wise.
+## Result Management is a application which calculates the resluts of students year and sem wise.

+### Tech Stack
+C Language